ASU-cubesat/cfdp-rs/README.md

 - [ ] Data boundary segmentation
 - [x] Delayed NAK mode
 - [x] Immediate NAK mode
+- [ ] Prompted NAK mode
 - [ ] Asynchronous NAK mode

+The Prompt NAK mode is technically implemented for an Acknowledged transaction via the Prompt PDU however currently a RecvTransaction will attempt to send NAKs at other times depending on the configuration.

 # Inter-Agency Tests
 This software suite currently implements the following Common Inter-Agency Tests: